 On Kauai, the island where no building is taller than a coconut tree and the chickens roam free, you’ll find the perfect blend of relaxation and outdoor activities.
 The oldest island in the Hawaiian archipelago is packed with some of the most beautiful natural wonders, so if a trip to the Garden Isle is in your future, fill up your itinerary with our picks of the best things to do in Kauai.
+(Note that seasonal weather conditions can sometimes affect availability and access to some of nature's most gorgeous spots on this list, so be sure to call ahead before you plan your dream getaway.)

 Start your day off with a little adult beverage tasting at the Koloa Rum Company’s Tasting Room, which opens at 10:30am every day.
 The liquor is made from locally sourced ingredients like coffee, coconut, pineapple, and sugar, and is distilled twice in a vintage copper pot.
 After your sampling, invest in a few full-size bottles to take home for some Mai Tais.